Caucasus-Rosetta/Lingua-Corpus/README.md

       --verbose          We print the filtered lines to the terminal.
       --random           We randomize the corpus before splitting it into the training, validation and test sets.
-      --punctuation      We use the punctuation criteria as filter.
+      --punctuation      We use the punctuation criteria as filter in such way that each translation have the same order of sentence signs.
+The sentence signs are ".:!?0-9…()[]«»".
       --only_paraphrase  We simply generate paraphrases and don't store the original translations into the output file.